Beyoncé: Achievements

 Beyoncé has received numerous awards and is one of the most-awarded performers of all time.
-Having sold over 200 million records worldwide (and an additional 60 million with Destiny's Child), she is one of the best-selling music artists of all time.
-RIAA listed Beyoncé as the top certified artist of the 2000s decade, with 64 certifications.
-In 2024, she became the most RIAA-certified female artist in history.
-Several of her tours have been ranked amongst the highest-grossing by a female artist, and she is one of the highest-grossing live acts in history.
+She is one of the best-selling music artists of all time, having sold over 200 million records worldwide—and an additional 60 million with Destiny's Child.
+With sixty-four certifications, Beyoncé was the most-certified artist of the 2000s by the Recording Industry Association of America; she became the most-certified female artist of all time in 2024.
+Several of her tours are amongst the highest-grossing by women, and she is one of the highest-grossing live acts in history.

-At the Grammy Awards, Beyoncé is the most honored individual by the award show, with 35 recognitions, both as a solo artist and as a member of a group.
-With 99, she also has the highest number of nominations.
-As the recipient of 30 MTV Video Music Awards (VMAs), (Note: Includes 2 awards as part of Destiny's Child) she is tied with Taylor Swift for the most in its history.
-At the BET Awards, Beyoncé is the most awarded and nominated individual, with 32 awards and 75 nominations.
-She also leads at the Soul Train Music Awards and the NAACP Image Awards, with 25 and 32 wins, respectively.
+Beyoncé has thirty-five Grammy Awards—both as a solo artist and as a member of a group—making her the most-awarded act at the award show.
+She also has ninety-nine nods, making her the most-nominated artist.
+As the recipient of thirty MTV Video Music Awards (VMAs), (Note: Includes 2 awards as part of Destiny's Child) she is tied with Taylor Swift for the most in its history.
+At the BET Awards, Beyoncé is the most awarded and nominated individual, with thirty-two awards and seventy-five nominations.
+She also leads at the Soul Train Music Awards and the NAACP Image Awards, with twenty-five and thirty-two wins, respectively.
 At the 2011 Billboard Music Awards, she was honored with the Billboard Millennium Award.
-An inductee of the Black Music & Entertainment Walk of Fame, she has set numerous world records over her career.
+She has set numerous world records over her career.

 For her role in Dreamgirls, Beyoncé was nominated for Best Original Song for "Listen" and Best Actress at the Golden Globe Awards.
 The film Lemonade (2016) won a Peabody Award in 2017.
 In 2022, "Be Alive" was nominated for the Academy Award and Golden Globe Award for Best Original Song.
 In June 2021, Beyoncé was honored as the Top Touring Artist of the 2010s at the Pollstar Awards.
-In August 2025, she won the Primetime Emmy Award for Outstanding Costumes for a Variety, Nonfiction, or Reality Programming for Beyoncé Bowl, which chronicled her 2024 NFL Halftime Show.
+In August 2025, she won a Primetime Emmy Award for costume design for her 2024 NFL Halftime Show.
 Billboard ranked her at number three on its 2025 "Top 100 Women Artists of the 21st Century" list and at seventeen as part of Destiny's Child.
 Time named Beyoncé one of the 100 most influential people in the world in 2013, 2014, and 2023.
 She occupied the sixth place for the magazine's 2016 Person of the Year.